kundan-kumavat/Tic-Tac-Toe-Game/README.md

 3. **Database Design**:
 - Users: Stores player data.
 - Games: Tracks active and completed games, including moves timeline.
+4. **Architecture**:
+- The app follows a modular structure for better maintainability:
+  - Routes: Defines API endpoints.
+  - Controllers: Handles business logic.
+  - Models: Manages database interactions.
+  - Middleware: For authentication and error handling and image uploading.
+  - Utils: For the utility of the app

 ### **Assumptions**
 1. Each game involves exactly two players.